 - It’s SUPER DUPER important that the chicken meat be dry before you start breading.

-- The three step breading process is also very important to perfect fried chicken.
+- The three step breading process is also very important for perfect fried chicken.

 - Having your oil at the right temperature is the most important part of this recipe so that it cooks evenly and right.